hanyslmm/AWS/README.md

 ### server now up and running..

-# A list of used third-party resources as references to build this task is required:
+## A list of used third-party resources as references to build this project:

 ### How to write good REDME File: